-Coordinated through the Family Action Centre at The University of Newcastle and funded by the Steve Waugh Foundation, SNUG combines a family holiday with coordinated medical support, aiming to help families by providing better access to medical care and creating support networks.
+Coordinated through the Family Action Centre at The University of Newcastle and funded by the Steve Waugh Foundation, SNUG combines a family holiday with coordinated medical support.

-Hosted at least 4 times a year, the program provides:
+The retreats are hosted at least 4 times a year.
+The program provides:

-- Coordinated access to specialist medical, health, dental, neurological and other vital care often not available in rural communities.
+- Access to specialist medical, dental, neurological and other vital care often not available in rural communities

-- Information to improve knowledge of, access to, and use of, disability services as well as assistance with family coping skills.
+- Information to help families improve their knowledge of, and use of, disability services